PlaygroundSessions/php-code-exercise/README.md

 We are making an app for teachers.
 A teacher will select a student to see all lessons, and whether that student completed each lesson.

-The apps will get their data from the endpoint:
+The apps will get their data from the JSON REST API endpoint:

 ```
-/student-progress/<id>
+/student-progress/{userId}
 ```

-Where `<id>` is the user id of the student.
+Where `{userId}` is the user id of the student.

 You inherit this WIP codebase.